-Why we believe we have more control over the world than we actually do
+Why do we think we have more control over the world than we do?

 Illusion of Control, explained.